Royal Museum for Central Africa: Development of the museum

-This exhibition's success led to the permanent establishment, in 1898, of the Museum of the Congo (Musée du Congo, Museum van Kongo), and a permanent exhibition was installed in the Palace of the Colonies.
+The exhibition's success led to the permanent establishment, in 1898, of the Museum of the Congo (Musée du Congo, Museum van Kongo), a museum and a scientific institution for the dissemination of colonial propaganda and support for Belgium's colonial activities, and a permanent exhibition was installed in the Palace of the Colonies.
 A decade later, in 1912, a small, similar museum—the African Museum of Namur—was opened in Namur.
 The museum began to support academic research, but due to the avid collecting of the scientists, the collection soon grew too large for the museum and enlargement was needed.
-Tervuren, which had become a rich suburb of Brussels, was chosen as the location of the enlarged museum.
+Tervuren, which had become a rich suburb of Brussels, was once again chosen as the location of the enlarged museum.
 The new museum started construction in 1904 and was designed by the French architect Charles Girault in neoclassical "palace" architecture, reminiscent of the Petit Palais in Paris, with large gardens extending into the Tervuren Forest (a part of the Sonian Forest).
 It was officially opened in 1910, a year after the death of Leopold II, by his successor, King Albert I, and named the Museum of the Belgian Congo (Musée du Congo Belge, Museum van Belgisch-Kongo).

 The following years saw the consolidation and enlargement of the museum's collections.
 In 1934, the museum's herbarium was transferred to the National Botanic Garden of Belgium (today's Meise Botanic Garden in Meise, Flemish Brabant).
 In 1952, the adjective "Royal" was added to the museum's name.
-In preparation for the 1958 Brussels World's Fair (Expo '58), in 1957, a large building was constructed to accommodate the African personnel working in the exhibition: the Centre d'Accueil du Personnel Africain (CAPA).
+In preparation for the 1958 Brussels World's Fair (Expo 58), in 1957, a large building was constructed to accommodate the African personnel working in the exhibition: the Centre d'Accueil du Personnel Africain (CAPA).
 In 1960, following the independence of the Congo, the museum's name was changed to its current name: the Royal Museum for Central Africa (Koninklijk Museum voor Midden-Afrika or KMMA, Musée royal de l'Afrique centrale or MRAC, Königliches Museum für Zentralafrika or KMZA).